getpelican/pelican-plugins/Readme.rst

 ========================  ===========================================================
 Always modified           Copy created date metadata into modified date for easy "latest updates" indexes

+Add CNAME                 Simply adds CNAME file with domain in your output directory

 AsciiDoc reader           Use AsciiDoc to write your posts.

 Asset management          Use the Webassets module to manage assets such as CSS and JS files.